-In October of 2019, Graphic Designer Olivia Memberto took an Advertising Ethics course to receive certification from the Institute of Advertising Ethics.
+In October of 2019, Senior Designer Olivia Memberto took an Advertising Ethics course to receive certification from the Institute of Advertising Ethics.
 The Executive Director of the Institute of Advertising Ethics (and 2010 Advertising Hall of Famer), Wally Snyder, instructed the course based on curriculum curated from the Institute and the American Advertising Federation.

 The course covered nine principles that are at the foundation of producing ethical advertising.
 Olivia shares a few points that stood out to her:

 The value of strong ethics is vital for your brand and the brands you represent.
 If you are working in-house, the brand you are creating for is your livelihood.
 If you work in an agency, providing the brands you represent with ethical advertising could be the key difference between keeping and losing a client, and gaining new clients.

 The Big Mistake

 Ethical issues arise most commonly in claims made in advertising.
 Claiming your diet pill will help you lose 50 pounds is a very risky and unethical claim to make as it may do that for some but may not for others.
 You should never ever lie to or misguide your audience when making claims on what your product can do as an advertiser.
 Partial truths are just as bad.
 Airing on the side of caution is always the best choice when it comes to claims.